dtudk/pythonsupport-page/docs/install/macos/manual.rst

 Step 2: Install Python
 ---------------------------

 Now you need to open your terminal.
-This is done by pressing the "command" and "space" key at the same time and searching for "terminal".
+This is done by pressing the "command" and "space" key at the same time, and searching for "terminal".

 .. todo::
     Insert image of spotlight search for terminal.

-Copy and paste the following lines of cod einto your terminal and press enter one line at a time:
+Copy and paste the following lines of code into your terminal and press enter one line at a time:

 .. tip::
     You can copy and paste all code in the grey code blocks below by hovering your mouse over the block and pressing the icon in the top right.